Ahmed-cpu559/backend-test/README.md

 ---------------------------------------

-answer

-To enhance database performance, we recommend the following optimizations:
+#To enhance database performance, we recommend the following optimizations:

-Indexing – Proper indexing ensures faster queries and better retrieval efficiency.
+1-Indexing – Proper indexing ensures faster queries and better retrieval efficiency.

-Searching by ID – Always use ID-based searches instead of String-based searches, as string lookups are slower and consume more resources.
+2-Searching by ID – Always use ID-based searches instead of String-based searches, as string lookups are slower and consume more resources.

-Pagination – Instead of OFFSET, we should use Keyset Pagination for better performance in large datasets.
+3-Pagination – Instead of OFFSET, we should use Keyset Pagination for better performance in large datasets.

-Caching – Implementing Redis caching reduces frequent database queries, improving response time.
+4-Caching – Implementing Redis caching reduces frequent database queries, improving response time.

-Sharding – Splitting data across multiple databases enhances scalability and query efficiency.
+5-Sharding – Splitting data across multiple databases enhances scalability and query efficiency.

-Partitioning – Dividing large tables into smaller partitions improves query performance and reduces lookup time.
+6-Partitioning – Dividing large tables into smaller partitions improves query performance and reduces lookup time.